pacs-course/pacs-examples/Examples/src/IntegerOverflow/README.md

 ```

-It`s better use reversing iterators!
+It`s better using reverse iterators!
 They have been made for this purpose:

 `````
 for (auto i=v.rbegin(); i!=v.rend();--i){